MengYiFan/agents/README.md

 ### Code Guidelines MCP

-The `code-guidelines-mcp` agent exposes a single tool, `injectCodeRulesDocument`, which generates or updates the project’s `.rules` code-standard document.
-The agent inspects `package.json` and tailors the generated rules for Nuxt 2, Vue 2, MidwayJS, and Egg.js projects.
-Refer to [`docs/code-guidelines-mcp.md`](./docs/code-guidelines-mcp.md) for detailed usage instructions, overwrite behavior, and customization options.
+The `code-guidelines-mcp` agent exposes the `injectCodeRulesDocument` tool to create or update the project’s `.rules` code-standard document.
+It inspects `package.json` and tailors the generated rules for Nuxt 2, Vue 2, MidwayJS, and Egg.js projects while still supporting custom content overrides.

+See the dedicated guide at [`docs/code-guidelines-mcp.md`](./docs/code-guidelines-mcp.md) for invocation examples, overwrite behavior, fallback detection notes, and customization tips.